 The Germans are also big contenders on the event with Kim Bui looking extraordinary at the 2017 American Cup where she had the highest score in the apparatus.
 Elisabeth Seitz who placed fourth at the Rio Olympic Final will also be expected.

 Diana Varinska (UKR) and Ana Pérez (ESP) also have two very exciting routines.
 Varinska won gold at the 2017 Baku World Cup with a routine that made heads turn and Ana Pérez made jaw drops at the 2017 London World Cup after presenting a routine with four release skills.
-However as amazing as their routines are, they are also very risky and the girls will need to deliver in qualifications to earn a spot in the final where we hope to see them shine.
-The same goes for Nina Derwael (BEL) who was a reserve for the Olympic Bars final and who has routine very much worthy of a European final.
+However, as amazing as their routines are, they are also very risky and the girls will need to deliver in qualifications to earn a spot in the final where we hope to see them shine.
+The same goes for Nina Derwael (BEL) who was a reserve for the Olympic Bars final and who has routine very much worthy of a European medal.

 Competing at home, the absolute favorite is veteran Catalina Ponor and at the Baku and Doha World Cups she showed a routine that could easily give her a fifth title on the event; lets remember she won gold in 2004, 2005, 2006 & 2012.

 Another heavy favorite will be Olympic Champion Sanne Wevers who showed early in the year, at the 2017 Melbourne World Cup that she still turns perfectly and wants to turn into her first European medal on the apparatus.

-Last year’s silver medalist and fourth place at the Olympics, Marine Boyer will also want her place in the podium and she has a high chance since she showed at the Jesolo competition that she has a routine as strong as the one she had last year.
+Last year’s silver medalist and fourth place at the Olympics, Marine Boyer will also want her place in the podium and she has a high chance since the routine she showed at the Jesolo competition was as strong as the one she had last year.

 Veteran Vasiliki Millousi is chasing the beam medal that has always eluded her, and at the 2017 Baku World Cup she placed second behind Ponor, showing she too has a routine that could medal however she will need the consistency to make it happen.